Program: M.A., Mass Communication

 - GPA of 3.0 (“B”).
 Candidates with outstanding professional records may seek, with substantial justification, an exception to this condition.

 - Candidates with a GPA below 3.0 (“B”) for all undergraduate work may be admitted under special circumstances.
 Please consult with the department’s graduate coordinator.
-Those allowed to apply with a less than 3.0 GPA will be required to take the Graduate Record Examination (GRE) and earn a score in the 50th percentile or higher in at least one area.

 - Completion of general requirements for classified graduate status as outlined in the student’s letter of admission.